lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 ### The Gaps Effect on the Gene System G4 and G7
 **Mid-future, 5 years**

-For the 5-year future scenario gaps with a focus on sustainability and increased demand for larger summer festivals in Denmark, the selected gene systems, G4 Function/Space and G7 Material, would be affected:
+For the 5-year future scenario gaps with a focus on sustainability and increased demand for larger summer festivals in Denmark, the selected gene systems, G4 Function/Space and G7 Material would be affected:

 Major: G4 Function/Space

 +	The pavilion's design and function will need to align with sustainability goals and be versatile, allowing it to serve as an event space for various purposes, from intimate concerts to larger festival events.
-Sustainable features, such as energy-efficient lighting and climate control, should be integrated into its design to reduce environmental impact.
+Sustainable features like energy-efficient lighting and climate control should be integrated into its design to reduce environmental impact.
 +	To accommodate the growing festival demand, the pavilion should be scalable.
 It must provide options for expansion to meet the needs of larger crowds while maintaining a comfortable and enjoyable atmosphere.
 +	The pavilion's placement within the festival grounds will need to consider factors like accessibility, proximity to other festival amenities (food and drink areas, camping areas, roads), and compliance with environmental regulations.
 This ensures that it fits seamlessly into the festival layout and enhances the overall visitor experience.
 +	The pavilion should incorporate waste reduction strategies.
 This may include efficient waste collection and recycling facilities within or near the pavilion to minimize its environmental footprint.

 Minor: G7 Material

-+	Given the green initiative, the pavilion's construction materials should consist of recycled and sustainable materials.
++	Given the green initiative, the pavilion's construction materials should be recycled and sustainable.
 These materials should meet eco-friendly criteria and be cost-effective.
 This ensures that the pavilion aligns with sustainability goals while remaining budget-friendly.
 +	The pavilion should be designed to easily disassemble and reuse components, reducing the need for new materials for future festivals and minimizing waste generation.
 Construction materials should be selected for their energy efficiency and insulation properties.
 This contributes to the pavilion's ability to maintain comfortable temperatures while minimizing energy consumption, making it more sustainable.
-+	To reduce environmental impact and support the local economy, materials should be sourced locally whenever possible.
++	Materials should be sourced locally whenever possible to reduce environmental impact and support the local economy.
 This reduces transportation-related emissions and fosters community engagement.

 **Future, 50 years**

 For the 50-year scenario with outdoor festivals in Denmark, the gene systems will need to adapt to address the future gaps in climate resilience, sustainability, and advanced technology.
-The pavilion should be designed to offer a versatile and weather-resilient space while utilizing materials that are both eco-friendly and in line with the green initiative.
+The pavilion should be designed to offer a versatile and weather-resilient space while utilizing eco-friendly materials and in line with the green initiative.
 Here's how these gene systems are impacted:

 Major: G4 Function/Space